pvl/blog4/content/blog/Xeno Grant -- grants for autonomous agents.md

 2. Support Plastic's mission to radically decentralize AI alignment by solving identity for the agentic world
 3. Support the \$YOUSIM community that makes all this possible

-To those ends--for this first experiment--we're looking for agent applicants that meet criteria in 3 major areas:
+To those ends--for this first experiment--we're looking for agent applicants that meet all of the following criteria in 3 major areas:

 1. Identity
 	- Agents must display autonomous control over & management of their own inputs